Charlotte Mary Sanford Barnes: Playwright

-She was much more successful as a playwright.
-Her first attempt was a stage adaptation of the novel The Last Days of Pompeii by Edward Bulwer-Lytton.
+Barnes was much more successful as a playwright than as an actress.
+Her first play was a stage adaptation of the novel The Last Days of Pompeii by Edward Bulwer-Lytton.
 It was well received at the prestigious Camp Theatre in New Orleans, Louisiana, where she had been performing with her parents.
 She also adapted the Joseph Holt Ingraham novel Lafitte, The Pirate of the Gulf, about the French Gulf of Mexico pirate Jean Lafitte who helped win the Battle of New Orleans.
 It premiered at the Camp in the spring of 1837 and proved to be quite popular, especially in the south, and was being performed as late as 1850.

 Barnes' first original play was the blank verse drama Octavia Bragaldi, or, The Confession, which took the Beauchamp–Sharp Tragedy (the 1825 murder of Kentucky legislator Solomon P. Sharp by Jereboam O. Beauchamp) and set it in 15th century Milan, a popular trope of the day.
 It premiered at the National Theatre in New York City on November 9, 1837 with Barnes in the title role.
-It was a success in both the United States and England and Barnes and (after her marriage) her husband performed in it many times, as late as 1854.
+It was a success in both the United States and England, and Barnes and her husband performed in it many times, as late as 1854.

 Later career

-In 1841, Barnes and her mother, who was now retired from the stage, went to England, where Barnes successfully acted in a number of productions, including Octavia Bragaldi.
-In 1846, she married the actor Edmond S. Connor and together they would appear on stage at and later manage the Arch Street Theatre in Philadelphia.
+In 1841, Barnes and her mother, who was now retired from the stage, went to England, where Barnes acted in a number of productions, including Octavia Bragaldi.
+In 1846, she married the actor Edmon S. Connor.
+They appeared on stage together at the Arch Street Theatre in Philadelphia, which they later managed.
 Barnes' next original drama was The Forest Princess; or, Two Centuries Ago, about Pocahontas, which premiered at the Arch on February 16, 1848.
 Other Barnes works include an adaptation of the French monodrama A Night of Expectations, Charlotte Corday, based on the play by M.M.
 Dumanoir and Alphonse de Lamartine's work Histoire des Girondins, and an adaptation of the short play A Captive by Matthew Lewis.

 Death and legacy

-She continued writing and performing until 1863, when at age 45 she died after a sudden unnamed illness.
+Barnes continued writing and performing until 1863, when at age 45 she died after a sudden unidentified illness.
 Barnes' original works are collected in Plays, Prose and Poetry (1848), but her adaptations and translations do not survive.
 In an 1881 interview, her widower remarked of her, "She was a good woman and an excellent actress--kind, accomplished, good."